peconomou929/LyricDrawer/README.md

 The note token indicates the note at which all subsequent lyric tokens are to be sung, until a note change occurs, indicated by new note token.

 There might be ambiguity regarding pitch.
-For example, `A` can be sung at different octaves.
+For example, `A:` can be sung at different octaves.
 By default, the very first pitch in a line is chosen arbitrarily, and after that each pitch is chosen to be as close as possible (in half steps) to the previous pitch chosen.
-For example, when moving from `A` to `C`, the pitch chosen for `C` is 3 half steps above the previous, rather than 9 half steps below.
-To indicate that you mean the `C` below, you would instead write `<C:`.
-If you want the `C` an octave further down than this, you would use `<<C:`.
+For example, when moving from `A:` to `C:`, the pitch chosen for `C:` is 3 half steps above the previous, rather than 9 half steps below.
+To indicate that you mean the one below, you would instead write `<C:`.
+If you want the one an octave further down than this, you would use `<<C:`.
 The other character `>` similarly indicates a motion upward.

 #### Format of Lyric Tokens
 Anything that cannot be interpreted as a note token will be interpreted as a lyric token.